Sabiha Rumani Malik

 In 2009, Sabiha founded Sanghata Institute of Social Entrepreneurship and Investment, a 501 C3 non-profit organization based in the United States, and Sanghata Global, a charity based in the United Kingdom.

-Sabiha is the founder of the Frontier Market Scouts (FMS) program, Sanghata’s flagship program, and recipient of the AshokaU Innovation Award.
-In 2011 Sanghata founded FMS as a joint venture with the Middlebury Institute of International Studies at Monterey (MIIS), California, as its primary training partner.
+Sabiha is the founder of the Frontier Market Scouts (FMS) program, Sanghata’s flagship program, and recipient of the AshokaU Innovation Award, probably the most prestigious global award in the social impact sector.
+In 2011 Sanghata founded FMS as a joint venture with the Middlebury Institute of International Studies at Monterey (MIIS), California, as its first training partner.
 Sabiha’s uniquely innovative concept made FMS the first program of its kind in the social impact sector.
 Since its launch in 2011, 1400 applicants have applied to FMS, 350 Fellows have participated in FMS, it has partnered with over 400 social-impact organizations across 5 continents, and its Fellows have served in 28 different countries.

 In 2001 Sabiha designed jewellery collections for De Beers-LVMH and continues to design to private commission.
 As a designer in precious metals, her Maker’s Mark is registered at the London Assay Office of The Goldsmiths’ Company, the oldest assay office in the United Kingdom, founded in the 14th century.
 She founded Diamonds for Humanity in 2001.